 For the best nightlife on the island head to Montego Bay – named MoBay by locals.
 This party town is a place where you can enjoy a cocktail on the beach, or dance to reggae until the early hours of the morning.
 In fact if you want evenings full of dancing and fun, Jamaica is going to be a better choice than Grenada for you.

-Synonymous with both Jamaica and Rastafarians is marijuana – which is legal for medicinal use in Jamaica, and for use by Rastafarians.

 Being caught with small amounts (2oz or less) will result in just a small fine of around 5 USD.
-That makes Jamaica a relatively safe place to smoke for tourists looking for their ganja fix.
 It’s common for tourists to be approached about buying weed in Jamaica – always exercise caution.